galette/galettedoc/source/usermanual/pdf_models.rst

 It is a model that can be used to print a membership form.
 It can be empty (to print some of them for any event for example) or filled with one member information.

-Since there are many limitation, you may use the :doc:`FullCard plugin </plugins/fullcard>` that will replace this model.
+Since there are many limitation, you may use the `FullCard plugin <https://galette-plugins.github.io/plugin-fullcard/>`_ that will replace this model.
 It is more complex to change, but you can do many more with it.
 You can also create your own plugin based on FullCard.